CYPRESS SKI CLUB – U12

 U12 athletes are strongly encouraged to attend or keep good conditioning during the summer and fall.

-The U12 program includes a Christmas Camp and Spring Camp at Cypress at no additional cost.
-A Fall camp is offered at additional cost.
+The U12 program includes a Christmas Camp at Cypress at no additional cost.
+A Spring and Fall camp is offered at additional cost.

 All families must also have a Family Membership